mrjeanjoseph/mrjeanjoseph/README.md

-## Hi there 👋
+## Hello there 👋

-I use C#/.NET, JS/TS, and Angular to help you and your company make business and technological decision.
+I am a fullstack C#/.NET web developer here to help you and your company deliver digital assets and values to your client.
 I am passionate about everything metaverse related; web3, blockchain, bitcoin, crypto, ethereum and blah blah blah (you'll never hear the end of it).🕺🏽

 **I am currently working with**